2023 Best Value Parks, Recreation, Leisure & Fitness Master's Degree Schools in the Southwest Region

 The average tuition and fees for an out-of-state graduate students at Tarleton are $15,031 a year.

 You’ll join some of the best and brightest minds around you if you attend Howard Payne University.
 The school came in at #5 on this year’s Best Value Parks, Recreation, Leisure & Fitness Master’s Degree Schools in the Southwest Region list.
-Located in the remote town of Brownwood, Howard Payne is a private not-for-profit school with a fairly small student population.
+Located in the remote town of Brownwood, Howard Payne is a private not-for-profit school with a small student population.

-Southern Nazarene University did quite well in this year’s ranking of the best places for parks, recreation, leisure, and fitness studies students to get a master’s degree.
-It came in at #7 on the list.
-Located in the suburb of Bethany, SNU is a private not-for-profit school with a small student population.
+East Central University did quite well in this year’s ranking of the best places for parks, recreation, leisure, and fitness studies students to get a master’s degree.
+It came in at #6 on the list.
+ECU is a small public school located in the remote town of Ada.

 Read full report on Parks, Recreation, Leisure, & Fitness Studies at Southern Nazarene University